DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/-_ideas/2030-01-01-health_articles.md

    - **Overview**: Explore how data science is helping researchers analyze patterns of antibiotic use and resistance, contributing to the fight against superbugs.
    - **Focus**: Predictive modeling and pattern analysis to identify misuse of antibiotics and propose effective intervention strategies.

-### 20. Evaluating the Ethical Implications of AI and Big Data in Healthcare
-   - **Overview**: Provide an in-depth analysis of the ethical concerns surrounding the use of AI, big data, and machine learning in healthcare, particularly regarding patient privacy, data bias, and decision transparency.
-   - **Focus**: How healthcare institutions can ensure responsible and ethical use of these technologies while improving patient care.

 ---